 According to John Hopkins Medicine Orthopaedic Surgery Division, to reduce your pain after spine surgery, the best sleeping position is either on your side — or believe it or not — on your back.
-Either position decreases the pressure on your low back and spinal discs.
+Either position decreases the pressure on your low back and spinal discs, and reduces back pain.
 You should avoid sleeping on your stomach after back surgery.

-Sleeping on your back – If you choose to sleep on your back after back surgery, it’s important to keep your knees and hips bent and tuck a pillow (or even a rolled up blanket) under your knees.
-While it might feel comfortable sleeping with your arms over your head, don’t do this reports John Hopkins, as this puts undue stress on your neck and shoulder.
+If you choose to sleep on your back after back surgery, it’s important to keep your knees and hips bent and tuck a pillow (or even a rolled up blanket) under your knees.
+While it might feel comfortable to keep your arms over your head while sleeping, don’t do this reports John Hopkins, as this puts undue stress on your neck and shoulder.
 Depending on the location of your incision (particularly if at midline) however, you may find it painful initially to sleep on your back.

 Other Practical Sleeping Tips After Back Surgery